bibinwilson/jenkins-docker-slave/README.md

-# jenkins-docker-slave
+# jenkins-docker-agent

-Dokcer slave integration for Jenkins is explained in this article. https://devopscube.com/docker-containers-as-build-slaves-jenkins/
+Dokcer agent integration for Jenkins is explained in this article. https://devopscube.com/docker-containers-as-build-slaves-jenkins/